-After successful stints as head coach at Midland College and Midwestern State, former Baylor letterwinner Grant McCasland is in his second season as an assistant coach on Scott Drew's staff.
+After successful stints as head coach at Midland College and Midwestern State, former Baylor letterwinner Grant McCasland is in his third season as an assistant coach on Scott Drew's staff.
 McCasland most recently was the head coach at Abilene Christian for two months after spending two seasons at Midwestern State.

 In his first season as an assistant coach at Baylor in 2011-12, the Bears made history by winning a school-record 30 games and advancing to the NCAA Tournament South Region Final for the second time in three seasons.
 The Bears were ranked throughout the season for the first time in program history, reaching as high as No. 3 in the polls and never dropping lower than 14th.
 Following the record-breaking season, Baylor had a program-record three players selected in the 2012 NBA Draft (Perry Jones III, Quincy Acy, Quincy Miller).

 A year later the Bears made more history by becoming the first Big 12 team to claim an NIT title.
 Baylor went on a five-game run that culminated with a 20-point win over Iowa in the championship game.
 The championship game was BU's nation-best 28th on the ESPN family of networks during the season, and for the first time in program history every game was televised in 2012-13.

 Pierre Jackson was selected in the following summer's NBA Draft, giving the Bears four draftees over the last two years, which ranked third nationally behind only Kentucky and North Carolina.